Al Angrisani

 Albert Angrisani (August 26, 1949 – April 23, 2020) was an American business consultant and the Assistant U.S. Secretary of Labor under President Ronald Reagan.
 As a result of his professional background in the public and private sector, he had been a regular commentator on several national news programs including CNBC, Fox Business News, and Bloomberg TV.

 Professional background

 Chase Manhattan Bank

-Angrisani served as Vice President of Chase Manhattan Bank in New York from 1972 to 1980.
+Angrisani was a Vice President of Chase Manhattan Bank in New York from 1972 to 1980.
 When he left Chase to begin his tenure with the Reagan Administration, he was head of Strategic Planning for the Investment, Trust and Private Banking businesses.

 Assistant U.S. Secretary of Labor

-Angrisani served as the Assistant U.S. Secretary of Labor under President Ronald Reagan from 1980 to 1984.
-In this capacity, he served as a senior policy advisor to President Reagan and played a significant role in the economic recovery plan that created 16 million new jobs.
+Angrisani was the Assistant U.S. Secretary of Labor under President Ronald Reagan from 1980 to 1984.
+In this capacity, he was a senior policy advisor to President Reagan and played a significant role in the economic recovery plan that created 16 million new jobs.

 He also was the author of the Job Training Partnership Act of 1982, which was one of the nation's first public & private partnerships and a major part of the president's job creation program.